NickRaleigh/sass-perch/README.md

 - Flexbox sucks at making decent responsive grids on its own.
 Why is it so hard to make a grid with _x_ number of columns on it, with a nice little gap inbetween each item??? 🤦‍♂️

 ## When should I use Sass-Perch?
-In almost any case that you find yourself using flexbox, _or_ put more technically, when you need a single-axis layout.
+In almost any case that you find yourself using flexbox.

 ## How?
 Sass-Perch is easily invoked using `@include perch($expression)` on a parent element.
 Let's walk through an example to get used to the syntax: